Vision For Physical Education

 • Activity Week (see more information below)

 Once a year, we have an Activity Week in the summer.
 We invite in lots of external coaches to ensure that children have a real breadth of experience in a range of sport and activities.
-In the last couple of years, we have had activities such as a climbing wall, water zorbing, mini- trampoline fitness sessions, bhangra dancing, cheerleading and hula hooping etc.
+In the last couple of years, we have had activities such as a climbing wall, mini- trampoline fitness sessions, bhangra dancing, cheerleading, hula hooping, an obstacle fun run, horse riding, caving etc.

-We also have a focus on healthy eating, such as fruit and vegetable taste tests,cycling to make smoothies and healthy baking.
+We have a focus on healthy eating, such as fruit and vegetable taste tests, cycling to make smoothies and healthy baking.

-We have lunchtimes clubs set up with Mr Alexander and Mr Underhill, in which they provide provision to support chosen children who may need to develop their skills and to ensure progress, both with skills and fitness levels.
-Also children may be chosen who could potentially advance their skills and performance.
+We have lunchtimes clubs set up with our Sports coach, in which he provides provision to support chosen children who may need to develop their skills and to ensure progress, both with skills and fitness levels.
+Children also may be chosen who could potentially advance their skills and performance.